 “Bernoulli greatly advanced algebra, the infinitesimal calculus, the calculus of variations, mechanics, the theory of series, and the theory of probability.
 He was self-willed, obstinate, aggressive, vindictive, beset by feelings of inferiority, and yet firmly convinced of his own abilities.
 With these characteristics, he necessarily had to collide with his similarly disposed brother.
 He nevertheless exerted the most lasting influence on the latter.”

-Jakob Bernoulli died on August 16, 1713 at age 59.
+Jakob Bernoulli died on August 16, 1705 at age 59.
 His professorship in Basel was then taken over by his brother Johann.
-One of Bernoulli’s favourite toys was the logarithmic spiral, which he dealt with extensively.
+One of Bernoulli’s favorite toys was the logarithmic spiral, which he dealt with extensively.
 According to the story, Bernoulli wanted such a spiral on his tombstone.
 Instead, after Bernoulli’s death (probably out of ignorance or to save himself work), the stonemason in charge carved an Archimedean spiral into the epitaph, which can now be seen in the cloister of Basel Cathedral.

 References and further Reading:

 - O’Connor, John J.; Robertson, Edmund F., “Jacob Bernoulli”, MacTutor History of Mathematics archive, University of St Andrews.

 - Let us calculate – The last universal academic Gottfried Wilhelm Leibniz, from SciHi blog, Juli 1, 2012